|Paul Blair at the 2012 Joe DiMaggio Legends Game / N. Diunte|

 “I went to my locker and everything was packed up,” he said.

 Just the idea that the Mets didn't protect Blair from the draft bewildered at least one teammate.
+The Mets had just let one of their best defensive prospects fall from their grasp at the earliest stage of their franchise.

-“It was a shock when he went to Baltimore because we couldn’t believe they would not protect him," Wattler.
+“It was a shock when he went to Baltimore because we couldn’t believe they would not protect him," Wattler said.
 "You could see the potential in him; he was just a class center fielder, no doubt.
 He would almost look like he wasn’t even trying and he would run them down.
 As a defensive outfielder, there weren’t too many better at that time."

 There was much speculation on the executive who didn’t see fit to protect Blair from being drafted.
 One source reported that Blair didn’t make the grade with Mets scout Eddie Stanky.
 The exact person in the organization remained a mystery to Blair; one that he had no desire to unravel.